 ITEM 5.
-Market for Registrant's Common Equity and Related Stockholder Matters
+Market for Registrant's Common Equity and Related Stockholder Matters symbol "SEAC."

-SeaChange's common stock is traded on the Nasdaq National Market under the symbol "SEAC."
 The following table sets forth the high and low closing sale prices for the common stock for the periods indicated, as reported on the Nasdaq National Market.
-All prices reflect SeaChange's 3-for-2 stock split which became
+All prices reflect SeaChange's 3-for-2 stock split which became effective on December 27, 1999.